-- Statistics and results from programs like OMS are also included in aggregated state, regional, and national reports. - ✤ NCA and Chapters use this data to advocate for YOU - \circ $\,$ We need this data to show why CACs are so important - \circ $\,$ This allows us to fight for the resources your program needs to survive and thrive - $\circ~$ Helps CACs stand out from other programs - This is why we need ALL centers to follow best practices in data collection and make the best use of this valuable resource. - \circ $\,$ The more data you collect, the harder we can fight for you
+- Statistics and results from programs like OMS are also included in aggregated state, regional, and national reports. - ❖ NCA and Chapters use this data to advocate for YOU - We need this data to show why CACs are so important - This allows us to fight for the resources your program needs to survive and thrive - Helps CACs stand out from other programs - This is why we need ALL centers to follow best practices in data collection and make the best use of this valuable resource. - The more information we gather, the better we can advocate for resources.

-How can CACs use data?
+How can CACs use OMS results?